4 Summer St., Rm 104, Haverhill, MA 01830 | Office Hours 8:00-4:00 | Phone (978) 374-5740 | Fax (978) 373-1535

 Science & Technology

-The Science and Technology/Engineering program in the Haverhill Public Schools offers students an opportunity to explore and understand the fundamental concepts of the physical world.
-The Massachusetts Science Curriculum Framework provides the basis of the scope and sequence of the topics and skills students will study throughout their K-12 education.
+The Science, Technology & Engineering program in the Haverhill Public Schools offers students an opportunity to explore and understand the fundamental concepts of the natural world.
+The Massachusetts Science, Technology & Engineering (STE) Curriculum Framework provides the basis of the scope and sequence of the topics and skills students will study throughout their K-12 education.

 Supervisor of Science and Technology